 There are numerous things that can make your teeth completely lose their shine.
 Tooth discolouration can gradually turn your milky-white teeth into other different colours or you may also find spots in many parts of your teeth.

 Causes of Tooth Discoloration

 - Foods/drinks.
 Tea, coffee, popsicles, sauces, wines, colas, or chocolates, are called the greatest villains of teeth staining.
 A few fruits and vegetables like apples, berries, and potatoes can stain your teeth’ enamel as well.
 But, we do not suggest you stay away from these kinds of foods entirely.
 But remain cautious and enjoy these foods in moderation.
 And remember that you brush your teeth twice every day and wash your mouth thoroughly after having any meal.

 - Tobacco.
 Smoking and chewing tobacco is injurious to health and can greatly convert your teeth’ colour into black or brown.

 - Poor dental hygiene.
 Now, in case you do not brush, floss, or wash your mouth in an appropriate manner to eliminate stain-producing substances, it can gradually cause discolouration.
 Also, if you do not get your routine dental cleanings done, you allow the stains to slowly build.

 - Disease.
 Health complications like calcium deficiency, liver disease, metabolic diseases, and eating disorders majorly affect the tooth enamel and may slowly convert your tooth colour.
 Neck radiation and chemotherapy also cause teeth stains and discolouration.

 - Medications.
 The antibiotics just like tetracycline and doxycycline stain the teeth when provided to kids whose teeth are still gradually developing.
 Antipsychotic drugs and certain mouth rinses which contain chlorhexidine and cetylpyridinium chloride may also cause your teeth to stain.

 - Dental materials.
 A few materials used in the dental field, such as amalgam restorations, may form a grey-black colour on your teeth.

 - Ageing.
 Ageing causes the outer layer of your enamel to erode slowly.
 And then, it reveals the colour of your dentin gradually.

 - Genetics.
-Certain times, your heredity may also turn to be one of the major causes for your change in teeth’ colour!
+Certain times, your heredity may also turn out to be one of the major causes for your change in teeth’ colour!